google/or-tools/ortools/sat/doc/boolean_logic.md

 model.AddImplication(b, x)
 model.AddImplication(b, y.Not())

-# Third version using Or.
+# Third version using bool or.
 model.AddBoolOr([b.Not(), x])
 model.AddBoolOt([b.Not(), y.Not()])
 ```